lingtalfi/Light_Events/doc/pages/conception-notes.md

 Dynamic events registration
 ------------
-2020-08-14 -> 2020-08-17
+2020-08-14 -> 2021-03-09

-As an alternative to registering events statically, which is very fast but usually registers more listeners than the one actually used, our service also supports dynamic registration, which is much slower in action since its based on the filesystem, but has the benefit of actually calling only the relevant listeners.

-We recommend using static registration for events that are called often, and dynamic registration for events that occur more occasionally.
-This recommendation is obviously very subjective, and depends on your application and your mindset.
+We provide an [open registration system](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/design/open-vs-close-service-registration.md#the-open-registration), which works as explained below.

-To use our **dynamic registration** system, you need to know the event name first, and then you create a [babyYaml](https://github.com/lingtalfi/BabyYaml) file at the root of the **appDir/config/dynamic/Light_Events/$eventName** directory.
+First, you need to know the event name first, and then you create a [babyYaml](https://github.com/lingtalfi/BabyYaml) file at the root of our event directory, it should look like this:

+- **config/open/Ling.Light_Events/$your_event_name.byml**

+With:

+- **$your_event_name**: the event name that you choose

 For now, we only will parse direct children of this directory (this idea is very new as I'm writing those lines).

-By convention, plugin authors create a file using with their plugin names, because then it allows them to use automation tool (such as the [kaos suite](https://github.com/lingtalfi/LingTalfi/tree/master/Kaos) for instance).
+By convention, we start the event name with the [planet dot name](https://github.com/karayabin/universe-snapshot#the-planet-dot-name), to keep things organized, and also because it allows then to use some automation tool (such as the [kaos suite](https://github.com/lingtalfi/LingTalfi/tree/master/Kaos) for instance).

-So for instance, typically a plugin named **Light_MyPlugin** who wants to listen to the **Light_Database.on_lun_user_notification_create** event will create a structure like this one:
+So for instance, typically a plugin named **Ling.Light_MyPlugin** who wants to listen to the **Ling.Ling.Light_Database.on_lun_user_notification_create** event will create a structure like this one:

-- appDir/config/dynamic/Light_Events/Light_Database.on_lun_user_notification_create/Light_MyPlugin.byml
+- **config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/Ling.Light_MyPlugin.byml**

-However, this is just a convention, and as the app maintainer, you can create your own events registration nuggets very easily.
+However, this is just a convention, and as the app maintainer for instance, you can create your own events registration nuggets very easily.

 All the following files are valid and would be registered dynamically:

-- appDir/config/dynamic/Light_Events/Light_Database.on_lun_user_notification_create/Boris.byml
+- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/Boris.byml
-- appDir/config/dynamic/Light_Events/Light_Database.on_lun_user_notification_create/The_App_Maintainer.byml
+- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/The_App_Maintainer.byml
-- appDir/config/dynamic/Light_Events/Light_Database.on_lun_user_notification_create/whatever.byml
+- config/open/Ling.Light_Events/Ling.Ling.Light_Database.on_lun_user_notification_create/whatever.byml

 As for the content of that babyYaml file, we expect an array of callables.